Music-Makes-It/MMI-T3A2-Readme/Readme.md

 # :musical_note: Welcome to Music Makes It

-A group poject for Coder Academy - T3A2-A - Full Stack App, Part A and Part B documentation.
+A group project for Coder Academy - T3A2-A - Full Stack App, Part A and Part B documentation.
 You can find the authors of this organisation, repositories and project [here](https://github.com/Music-Makes-It/MMI-T3A2-Readme#authors).

+Here is the link to our GitHub repo - [Click here.](https://github.com/Music-Makes-It/MMI-T3A2-Readme)

 ## About our project, What is Music Makes It?